nh-server/switch-guide/docs/extras/dumping_title_keys.md

 !!! tip ""
     1. Enter RCM and inject the Hekate payload.
     2. Tap the `Payloads` option, then press Lockpick_RCM.bin.
-    3. If Lockpick_RCM asks you to select between SysNAND or emuMMC, choose SysNAND by navigating with the volume buttons and pressing the power button.
+    3. If Lockpick_RCM asks you to select between SysNAND or EmuNAND, choose SysNAND by navigating with the volume buttons and pressing the power button.
     4. Lockpick_RCM should now inform you that your title keys have been saved to `/switch/title.keys` on the SD card.